Woughton (parish)

 Woughton (/ˈwʊftən/ WUUF-tən) is a civil parish in south central Milton Keynes, Buckinghamshire, England.
 The parish council uses the term Community Council.

 The parish takes its name from the original ecclesiastic parish of Woughton and the village of Woughton on the Green.
 It was reduced in size in 2012 when an area in the east of the parish, including the village of Woughton on the Green, became the separate parish of Old Woughton.
+Despite the de facto local use of the unqualified name "Woughton", the legal name of the parish is still Woughton-on-the-Green.

 Geography and settlements of the parish

 The current boundaries of the parish run from the Netherfield Roundabout (H8/V8), south along the V8 (Marlborough Street) to the roundabout (H9/V8), then west along the Groveway H9 until it reaches the intersection with the A5.
 It broadly follows the line of the A5 north until it passes underneath Chafron Way H7.
 It then runs east along the H7 before returning to the Netherfield Roundabout (H8/V8).

 The parish comprises the communities of Beanhill, Coffee Hall, Eaglestone, Leadenhall, Netherfield, Peartree Bridge and Tinkers Bridge.
 Additionally, there are two industrial areas: Bleak Hall and Redmoor.